canvasxyz/canvas-docs/docs/tutorial/writing-a-canvas-frontend.md

 # Writing a Canvas frontend

-Now we have a working Canvas backend, let's connect it to a frontend so we can start interacting with it.
+Now that we have a working Canvas backend, let's connect it to a frontend so we can start interacting with it.

 If you're following along with this tutorial in your browser, make sure you have Metamask installed with a working wallet.
 You won't need any tokens, but you will need an Ethereum address later in this tutorial.